soghomon-b/title-finder-main/README.md

   - call the title tagger and no_title tagger functions
   - call the numbers functions to see a summary of fp (false positives) and fn (false negatives).
     ```python
+    #import the model
     from model import model_dict

+    #define the parameters needed for the evaluator object
     optimal_threshold: int = 0.002 #the threshold of the probability of the tags to be seen as titles.
-    title: list = ["English Dialects", "Kwak'wala grammar" ] #insert phrases that are known to be titles in the scope of your data
+    title: list = ["English Dialects", "Kwak'wala grammar" ] #insert phrases that are known to be titled in the scope of your data
     no_title = ["tomorrow", "then or now" ] #insert phrases that are known to be not typically a title in the scope of your data

+    #make an object instance and follow the steps above
     evaluator: Evaluator = Evaluator(optimal_threshold, model_dict, title, no_title)
     evaluator.title_tagger(optimal_threshold)
     evaluator.no_title_tagger(optimal_threshold)